sce/brief_mail/README.md

 ## Example output

-Just to give an idea on what the mails look like:
+Just to give an idea on what the mails look like.
+Both the git format used as well as the template it self can be easily customized.

     Test Application has been deployed to test @ 2012-09-29 18:57:30 +0200.